dlpho/csarch2-g7-cs1/README.md

 - Price differences (international vs. Manila vendors) Based on PC Part Picker, the total build is estimated to be lower when sourced internationally, around ₱10,000 less than Philippine-based parts.
 The prices from Philippine-based vendors are noticeably higher.
 - Challenges in finding stock or cheaper equivalents Most of the top sites listed parts with higher prices.
 Some other candidate parts that possibly fit better in the build were also out of stock in most Philippine-based sites.
+TODO
 - What the group learned about PC components and system design  TODO

 ---